lucapette/website/content/writing/building-http-endpoints-with-kafka-streams-interactive-queries.md

 - You want to do some [RocksDB tuning](https://github.com/facebook/rocksdb/wiki/RocksDB-Tuning-Guide).
 - Kafka Streams stateful topologies come with internal topics.
-Often, it's helpful to do some manual tunig on them.
+Often, it's helpful to do some manual tuning on them.
 The pointer here is "know that's an option to consider".
 - The RPC mechanism we implemented for this article may not be the best for production especially if your fetching a relatively large amount of data